We are a nation wide union for private sector managers, professionals and senior salaried employees

 Would you like to join?
 Please click here

-YTY has already 11 000 members (January 2019).
-64 % of members are men and 36 % women and the average age of all members is 49.
-YTY members’ average wage in 2018 was 4 693 euros per month.
+YTY has already 11 600 members (January 2021).
+YTY members’ average wage in 2020 was 4 917 euros per month.
 This statistic does not include members of YTY’s member organizations except YPY.

 One important function of YTY is to promote and oversee the common interests of its members at work and in society more generally.
 YTY shares this collective lobbying function with the Confederation of Unions for Professional and Managerial Staff in Finland – Akava and with the Federation of Professional and Managerial Staff – YTN, which lobbies for private sector employees belonging to Akava-affiliated unions.